-Let’s develop this scenario a little, in a friendly manner.
+Let’s develop this scenario a little bit, in a friendly manner.
 The motorboat you hired broke down very close to the shore.
 How convenient, I know.
 My blog is called Azure, so what would you expect?
 Besides, I have zero experience in boating, so I’ll skip the juicy narrative and focus on the setting of this soft and sketchy scenario.

 Yesterday, I finally got over the darth vader feeling I had when wearing a mask outdoors.
 My midday walk along the calm alleys in the neighborhood was quite a treat.
 Glowing honey leaves filtering the autumn light.
 Chirps and buzzes, and a lazy meow of an alley cat in the distance.

-Seven autumns ago, in my pre-kid era, while roaming free with my husband along the high bank of the Vedea River, I met my first hedgehog.
+Seven autumns ago, in my pre-kid era, while roaming free along the high bank of the Vedea River, I met my first hedgehog.
 Riciu.
-The one in the photo, so cute and friendly.
+The one in the photo, so cute and friendly!
 I actually touched him and he didn’t move an inch!
 Which might have been a big problem, as I realized after the first few seconds of euphoria.

 My son is so verbal that … No, wait, it’s not one of those jokes.
 I wish I were that funny … I'm actually complaining here.
 My 5-year-old son is so verbal that when he doesn’t speak, he sings.
 And when he doesn’t speak or sing, he utters half-melodious strings of gibberish talk.
 With an accent, a different one for any of his improvs.